indigo423/blog.no42.org/content/page/about.md

 #### What I'm doing today

-* I work full time for [The OpenNMS Group](https://www.opennms.com) in product management and help building tools for network diagnostics and performance management.
+* I work full time for [The OpenNMS Group](https://www.opennms.com) in product management and help building tools for network diagnostics and performance management
 * Contact manager for our german development team and first point of contact for OpenNMS customers and partners in Europe
-* Subject matter expert in building network monitoring solutions
+* Subject matter expert in building network monitoring solutions with people working in ISP, MSP and large network deployments
-* Think a lot about how to make the world a better place with open-source in the network and system monitoring domain
+* Work as a digital nomad since 2010 with people in different culture and different time zones
-* I've managed to work as a digital nomad since 2010 with people in different culture and different time zones
+* Help People, Have Fun, Make Money and I try to spend less than I earn which I've adopted from one of my Sensei's Tarus Balog

 ### Research and Eduction